abbadata/devtools-css-selector/README.md

 ## Running

-- Open the Chrome Devtools.
+- Open the Chrome Devtools by inspecting a page element.
 (Right click on a page element and click "Inspect")
 - There will be a "CSS Selectors" option on the sidebar.
 Click this.
 - Click on DOM elements in the Elements panel.
 The CSS Selector will be updated dynamically.
-- Customize CSS Selector generation by enabling/disabling ID/Class/Tags, custom attributes, filtered values
+- Customize CSS Selector generation by enabling/disabling ID/Class/Tags, filtering out specific values of ID/Class/Tags, and using custom attributes.
+- Customize CSS Selector generation using settings to control robustness and optimization

 ## Settings

-- Settings
+- I

 ## Limitations